 1.3 Who bears responsibility for the fault/defect?
 The manufacturer, the importer, the distributor, the "retail" supplier or all of these?

-Under the product liability regime of RLD 1/2007, only the "producer" bears responsibility for the fault of the product.
+In the product liability regime of RLD 1/2007, the responsibility is borne by the "producer" who is strictly liable for a defective product.